videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/features/record-meeting.md

 - `recording.enabled`: If it is true, then recording button will be visible on top bar of the meeting.
 If it is false, then recording button won't be available on top bar of the meeting.
 - `toggleRecording`: If it is true, then other participant can start/stop recording during the meeting.
 If it is false, then participant can not start/stop recording during the meeting.
 - `recording.webhookUrl`: It's your [webhook url](https://en.wikipedia.org/wiki/Webhook), where we notify once meeting recording is complete.
+- `recording.theme`: It will record the meeting based on theme indicated. it can be a either DARK , LIGHT or DEFAULT.
 - `recording.autoStart`: It will auto start recording when participant joined
 - `recording.awsDirPath`: It indicates where the recording will get stored.
 - `recording.layout.type` : It will record the meeting based on layout type indicated.